 - Some background in the psychology of child development.
 We are especially interested in coursework in some of the foundational areas of psychology (e.g., developmental, learning, behavior analysis, biological bases of behavior, research methods, cognitive psychology, etc.).

-- At least three letters of recommendation.
-At least one from recent or current instructors.
+- Two letters of recommendation with at least one from recent or current instructors.

 - A personal statement that describes your background, your interests in our program and how our program will help you meet your career goals.

 - Applications for matriculation are accepted for fall and spring admission.

 For the most up-to-date information please visit the UMass Lowell Graduate Catalog.